makerdao/community/governance/polls/Increase the System Surplus Buffer - September 20, 2021.md

 # Review

 MKR Token Holders may vote in this poll to express support or opposition to the following change to the [System Surplus Buffer](https://community-development.makerdao.com/en/learn/governance/param-system-surplus-buffer) (also referred to as the 'System Surplus'):
-* Increase the System Surplus Buffer from 60 Million DAI to 100 Million DAI.
+* Increase the System Surplus Buffer from 60 million DAI to 100 million DAI.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-adjust-the-surplus-buffer-september-2021/10120) to inform your position on this issue before voting.